-Rep. Larry Clark (D, Okolona) today introduced House Bill 400, legislation amending the 2007 Kentucky Jobs Retention Act (KJRA) to promote the automotive industry in Kentucky.
+Rep. Larry Clark (D, Okolona) today introduced House Bill 400, legislation amending the 2007 Kentucky Jobs Retention Act (KJRA) to promote the automotive industry in Kentucky with markings for electric charging bays.
 Amendments to the act are designed to spur job creation and significant investments at Kentucky’s automotive and parts manufacturing facilities suchas Georgetown’s Toyota Motor Manufacturing facility and General Motors’ Bowling Green Assembly Plant.

 The General Assembly enacted the KJRA in 2007 as the primary tool in an incentive package that helped secure a $1.2 billion investment from Ford Motor Company to upgrade production capability at its two existing plants in Louisville.
 Ford now estimates that it may hire up to 3,000 new employees as a result of that legislation.

 “The legislation we passed in 2007 bore fruit immediately when the incentives authorized in the act persuaded Ford to make significant investments and create thousands of new jobs at its Louisville plants,” said Clark.
 “House Bill 400 could do the same thing for Toyota and Georgetown and hopefully for the GM plant in Bowling Green too.
 The commercial and industrial activity that results from new investments made at any of Kentucky’s auto manufacturers has a ripple effect throughout the entire state.”

 House Bill 400 amends the KJRA by allowing projects related to automobile and parts manufacturing to seek incentives regardless of their location around the state.
 Current law limits the act to projects located only in cities of the first class.
 To qualify under both existing law and House Bill 400, proposed projects must have at least 1,000 full time employees and invest at least $100 million.